 Consumer Multicast Traffic is to be sent to the ABBI users for consumption as a product.
 All native multicast traffic will be sent out through an IGMP enabled interface on the main router to the IP-DVB Gateway.
-All Tunnelled Multicast traffic will use standard GRE (RFC 1701 [Z] and RFC 1702 [AA]) or IP-in-IP (IP protocol number 4) from the ISP location to the GRE or IP-in-IP decapsulator.
+All Tunnelled Multicast traffic will use standard GRE (IETF RFC 1701 [i.21] and IETF RFC 1702 [i.22]) or IP-in-IP (IP protocol number 4) from the ISP location to the GRE or IP-in-IP decapsulator.
 The extracted multicast messages would then be forwarded to the IP-DVB Gateway via the firewall.
 The Hub also provides a Multicast server, which is maintained under Firewall protection.